 |1% of the cash out amount

 Minimum of PHP 3.00 (rates are calculated based on the cash out amount)

 |Security Bank eGiveCash

 Rebit’s tagline is to send money anywhere in the world to the Philippines using Bitcoin.
 The idea is that the receive will get cash equal to the amount of Bitcoin you sent.
 The keyword is “anywhere”, which means you can use the platform to cash out to yourself.

 How to cash out using Rebit.ph

-The instructions below assumes that you already have bitcoin in a btc wallet somewhere and that you already have an account with Rebit.
+The instructions below assume that you already have Bitcoin in a btc wallet somewhere and that you already have an account with Rebit.

 - Choose “The Philippines” in the first label so that it will read “Send money to the Philippines from the Philippines with Bitcoin”.

 - Enter the amount you wish to send.
 The minimum is ₱300.00